Nirdeshika/ExportBrowserHistory/README.md

 ExportBrowserHistory is a [chrome extension](https://developer.chrome.com/extensions) to export the browser history to .csv file that can be downloaded.

 ***What is this project for?:***
 Many times I forget to bookmark the websites I visit.
-It is difficult to search the chrome history for a particular keyword, as it get reloaded everytime I scroll down due to the huge amounts of history items.
+It is difficult to search the chrome history for a particular keyword, as it reloads everytime I scroll down due to the huge amounts of history items.
 As I am comfortable using Excel, I wanted to view this data in a .csv format.
-Though there are few extensions already available, they either provided the data in JSON format or they aren't free.
+Though there are few extensions already available, they either provides the data in JSON format or they aren't free.
 So, I wanted to create one for myself.
 Hence this project.

 ***Features available***
 This extension offers three main features: